The SDA’s Contexts is a continuous publishing journal, and we review and print submissions as they are received.

 I want to take this opportunity to make a special wish for the new year that we continue to connect people with design and build a future of peace and friendship.
 The future is now, and we are responsible for designing a better world.

-This year’s RSD contributions were dedicated to exploring possibilities for systemic design.
 A call went out to question systemic design’s emerging shape, and the growing, remarkably interdisciplinary systemic design community responded.

 After a brief hiatus, it’s time to finalise RSD11 proceedings.
 As an RSD editor, I feel incredibly grateful to be able to revisit and review this work.